How does National Debt Relief work?

 Is it safe to use National Debt Relief?

 You’re also eligible for 90 days of identity theft coverage worth up to $100,000 after you enter your information on the site.
-Simply go to the site and click the McAfee icon on the bottom of the page to sign up.
+Click the McAfee icon on the bottom of the page to sign up.

-- Enter your contact information and hit Click Here To See If You Qualify For Debt Relief.
+- Enter your contact information and click Click Here To See If You Qualify For Debt Relief.

 I’ve signed up.
 What happens next?